github/dat-science/README.md

 ```

 Wrap a `control` block around the code's original behavior, and wrap `candidate`
-around the new behavior.
-The `science` block will always return whatever the
+around the new behavior. `experiment.run` will always return whatever the
 `control` block returns, but it does a bunch of stuff behind the scenes:

 * Decides whether or not to run `candidate`,